 What is the housing like?

-The family owned three star hotels in both Venice and Florence are small, charming, clean establishments that serve breakfast daily.
+The family owned three star hotels in both Venice and Florence are small, charming, clean establishments that serve breakfast daily (students will be responsible for their own lunch and dinner).
 The rooms have ensuite bathrooms.

 Do I need to rent a car?

 No, we will be walking and taking local transportation.

 What is the weather like at this time of year?

 In April the average temperature now reaches up to 16°C (about 61°F), and falls to around 8°C (about 46°F) in the evenings.
 Although light clothing would be appropriate for daytime wear, as the weather is quite changeable you should also bring a light jacket and raincoat.
 Make sure you check the local weather report before you travel.

 What about painting supplies?
 Do I bring my own?